mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 your SvelteKit application, wouldn't it be better to have this provided by Storybook itself?
 That was exactly my thought.
-At Mainmatter we love to give back to the open source that we use every day and we even have a whole day every week to work on open source.
+At Mainmatter we love to give back to the open source that we use every day and we even have a whole day every week to work on open source projects.
 So I got in touch with [JReinhold](https://github.com/JReinhold) and after a quick chat, we decided that this was a good addition for the `@storybook/sveltekit` and I got to work.